Arthvr96/Arthvr96/README.md

 * [Jelly-fox](https://github.com/Arthvr96/jelly-fox) - *Suspended* <br> Portfolio type site for a graphic designer.
 First project in Gatsby!
 The client decided that she would be responsible for UI & UX herself.
 The work has been put on hold because, I am still waiting for a number of graphics and sub-page designs.

 * [Select-Plus-Rent-TS](https://github.com/Arthvr96/select-plus-rent-ts) - *currently under development* <br> Recreating an old project ([Select-Plus-Rent-old](https://github.com/Arthvr96/Select-Rent-)) completely from scratch.
 Tech stack: Gatsby + typescript.
 The project is intended to help me improve my Gatsby skills, as well as allow me to make my first serious use of typescript in a project.
 I also plan to fully test the application.
 Unit and integration tests, as well as e2e.<br>
-Also this project, compared to the old version, will be a great demonstration of how my programming skills have changed over 2 years.
+Also this project, compared to the old version, will be a great demonstration of how my programming skills have changed over 2 years.<br>

-Scheduled projects:<br><br>
+## Scheduled projects

 1)[Sombreroprintswebsite](https://github.com/Arthvr96/Sombreroprintswebsite) - Resuming work on the project.
 Possible migration to TS.<br><br>
 2)[Jelly-fox](https://github.com/Arthvr96/jelly-fox) - Resume work on the project, if the necessary materials are provided by the client.
 Migration to ts. <br><br>